One-Touch Soccer logo

 12.3 - Tiebreaker

-If a game that must have a winner (playoff, tournament, etc.) is still tied following the 5-minute Overtime Period, a Tiebreaker takes place, via Shootouts, with the following special provisions:
+If a game that must have a winner (playoff, tournament, etc.) is still tied following the two Overtime Periods, a Tiebreaker takes place, via Shootouts, with the following additional/special provisions:

-a) The Referee designates the Goal at which both teams shoot and the team which shoots first.
+a) The Referee designates the Goal at which both teams shoot.

-b) All players, other than the player taking the shot and the defending Goalkeeper, remain within their team bench areas
+c) All players, other than the player taking the shot and the defending Goalkeeper, must remain within their team bench areas

-c) Each team has 3 shots, with players from each team kicking alternately.
+d) Each team has three (3) shots, with players from each team kicking alternately.

-e) If, after both teams have taken 3 shots neither has an advantage, the Tiebreaker continues, alternating one player at a time (for coed, 1 out of every 3 players to shoot must be female), until both teams have taken an equal number of shots and one team has scored when the other has not.
+f) If, after both teams have taken three (3) shots neither has an advantage, the Tiebreaker continues, alternating one player at a time (for coed, one out of every three shot-takers must be female), until both teams have taken an equal number of shots and one team has scored when the other has not.
+The (3) original three shot-takers for each team may not shoot again until three (3) other different players have taken a turn as shot-taker.

 g) Any foul by the goalkeeper—inside OR outside the Penalty Area—results in a penalty kick without the goalkeeper in goal.